'Afraid We Will Become The Next Xinjiang': China's Hui Muslims Face Crackdown

 Those unauthorized gatherings include Islamic schools run by Hui mosques, nearly all of which have been closed across China, particularly in Henan and Ningxia, according to residents in Henan, Ningxia, Yunnan and Gansu provinces.
 NPR visited multiple former Islamic schools in September, several of which looked as if they had been cleared in a hurry — with dusty bedding piled on dormitory beds and chipped dishes and other kitchenware stacked haphazardly in corners.

-All taught Arabic language and some Islamic doctrine, but some are run more like vocational schools or social welfare schools for students who might be otherwise ineligible or unable to afford an education.
+All taught Arabic language and some Islamic doctrine, but some were run more like vocational schools or social welfare schools for students who might be otherwise ineligible or unable to afford an education.

 "We barely taught any Islamic doctrine.
 It was about making sure these children were educated and would not become criminals or radicalized," said a former teacher surnamed Ma, who did not want her full name used for fear of political reprisal.

-She had taught at an Islamic school in China's southwestern Yunnan province, which closed last April.
+She had taught at an Islamic school in China's southwestern Yunnan province, which closed in April 2018.
 The school had stayed open despite orders in 2014 to expel all non-local students, particularly those having residency status in Xinjiang.

 Ma was interrogated by police about the school's curriculum and whether the school was distributing drugs.
 A common stereotype about ethnic minorities in China is that they sell drugs.
 One of her colleagues was held incommunicado for three days and subjected to "thought work," or ideological training, Ma says.